fetchai/colearn/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+Thanks for taking the time to let us know about a feature that you would like!
+Please try to fill in as much as possible of this form so that we can help.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]